anshikaahuja/Car-Brands-Consumer-Perception-Analysis-Edmunds/README.md

 - [Analysis and Insights](https://github.com/anshikaahuja/Car-Brands-Consumer-Perception-Analysis-Edmunds/blob/master/README.md#analysis-and-insights)

 ## Business Problem
 Edmunds.com is an online resource for automative information.
 People post reviews about various cars and use the wesbite for awareness building and research.
-As an analytics consultant to a (i) brand manager, (ii) product manager and (iii) advertising manager, our job was to give advice/insights to these individuals based on the analysis of social media conversations on the website
+As an analytics consultant to a (i) brand manager, (ii) product manager and (iii) advertising manager, our job was to give advice/insights to these individuals based on the analysis of social media conversations on the website. <br />

+[Analysis.ipnyb](https://github.com/anshikaahuja/Car-Brands-Consumer-Perception-Analysis-Edmunds/blob/master/Analysis.ipynb) file has the code for the analysis

 ## Data Used
 We scraped around 4000-5000 posts about midsize sedans from [Edmunds](https://forums.edmunds.com/discussion/7526/general/x/midsize-sedans-2-0/p%22) using Selenium.
 The scraped data can be found in `data.csv`